th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 causes the two time domains to be totally synchronized and allows seamless failover in the case of the master clock failure.

-.. note:: - This setup only contains the possibility of failover, it isn't actually demonstrated here.
+.. note:: - This setup only contains the possibility of failover, but it isn't actually demonstrated here.
 The master clock failure is demonstrated in the :doc:`/showcases/tsn/combiningfeatures/gptpandtas/doc/index` showcase.

 The network contains two clock nodes (:ned:`TsnClock`) and four TSN device nodes (:ned:`TsnDevice`), connected by two TSN switches (:ned:`TsnSwitch`):